GEO-BON/bon-in-a-box-pipelines/README.md

 **To add a step:** drag and drop from the left pane to the canvas.

-**To connect steps:** drag and drop from one output handle to an input handle.
-Input handles are on the left, and output handles are on the right.
+**To connect steps:** drag to connect an output and an input handle.
+Input handles are on the left, output handles are on the right.

 **To add a constant value:** double-click on any input to add a constant value linked to this input.
 It is pre-filled with the example value.